tetyanago2023/node_express_health_diary/README.md

     - Sorting and filtering health entries.
     - Pagination for efficient data navigation.
     - Light and dark theme modes for improved user experience.
+    - Responsive design for mobile and desktop users.

 ### Additional Features
 - **User Notifications**: